mwang87/q2_metabolomics/README.md

 ### Manifest File Format

 The manifest file specifies the location of the files that will be processed by the metabolomics plugin.
-It is a .CSV formatted table that contains two columns (See Figure X below).
-The first column indicates the ‘sample-id’ for each file, while the second column indicates its corresponding relative file path (relative to where qiime commands are called).
+It is a .CSV (comma separated value) formatted table that contains two columns.
+The first column indicates the ‘sample-sample’ for each file, while the second column indicates its corresponding relative file path (relative to where qiime commands are called).
 The gnps-clustering and the mzmine2-clustering tools are using both the same manifest file.

 View of the manifest file (.CSV format).
 The first column indicates the ‘sample-same for each file, while the second column indicates its corresponding relative file path.
 The example file can be [downloaded here](https://github.com/mwang87/q2_metabolomics/raw/master/q2_metabolomics/tests/data/manifest.tsv).